-WARNING: Failure to inspect and if necessary repair fuel leaks after a collision may increase the risk of fire and serious injury.
+WARNING: Failure to inspect and, if necessary, repair fuel leaks after a collision may increase the risk of fire and serious injury.
 Ford Motor Company recommends that the fuel system be inspected by an authorized dealer after any collision.

-In the event of a moderate to severe collision, this vehicle includes a fuel pump shutoff feature that stops the flow of fuel to the engine.
-Not every impact will cause a shutoff.
+In the event of a moderate to severe collision, this vehicle includes a fuel pump shut-off feature that stops the flow of fuel to the engine.
+Not every impact will cause a shut off.

-Should your vehicle shut off after a collision, you may restart your vehicle.
-For vehicles equipped with a key system:
+Should your vehicle shut off after a collision, you may restart your vehicle by doing the following:

 - 1. Switch off the ignition.

 - 2. Switch on the ignition.

-- 3. Repeat Steps 1 and 2 to re-enable fuel pump.
+- 3. Repeat Steps 1 and 2 to re-enable the fuel pump.